 PREMIUM PAY - An extra amount over the normal hourly time rates, sometimes a flat sum, sometimes a percentage of the wage rates, paid to workers to compensate them for inconvenient hours, overtime, hazardous, or unpleasant conditions, or other undesirable circumstances.

-PRIVITIZATION – Selling or leasing public sector or government functions to private businesses.
+PRIVATIZATION – Selling or leasing public sector or government functions to private entities or businesses.